The Mashrabiya Connection

 My first thought was that scaffolding had been erected around the building for major renovations.
 But not even Parisians make scaffolding that resembles intricate Art Nouveau lace . . .

 How did this transformation come about?
 The Ministry of Culture and Communication, in need of consolidating various offices into its headquarters, selected two very different adjacent buildings, constructed forty years apart: a 1919 edifice (in the Haussmannian continuum) and a 1960 glass office building whose style I can only describe as nondescript.

-In 2005, architect Francis Soler brought the two contrasting buildings into harmony by wrapping them in metallic latticework that is reminiscent of Art Nouveau style, especially in its curvilinear designs.
+In 2005, architect Francis Soler brought the two contrasting buildings into harmony by wrapping them in metallic latticework reminiscent of Art Nouveau style, especially in its curvilinear designs.
 For comparison with Soler’s mesh, below is the balcony railing at the Art Nouveau Hôtel Guimard:

 The two halves of the balcony railing above are symmetrical.
 Although Art Nouveau buildings generally eschewed symmetry, it was considered acceptable for smaller elements such as the railing.